-Seamus was left behind with three other horses when their owner passed away.
+Seamus was left behind with three other horses in January 2021 when their owner passed away.
 The horses had been surviving neglect before that (starvation and/or injuries/illness).
-Without the compassion and hay given by a neighbor, these horses could easily have died as two other horses and a mule had at some point.
+Without the compassion and hay given by a neighbor, these horses could easily have died as two other horses and a mule had at some point in the years all equines had been on that private farm.

 It’s possible that Seamus was trained by the Amish as a cart/driving horse since the former owner had purchased other horses from them.
 We learned from a neighbor who stepped in to keep the horses alive that Seamus had been born on the property many years earlier to another horse who eventually died from starvation and/or health issues.
 He was born outside of a shelter and ended up with frostbite to the tips of his ears.
 No veterinary care was provided as far as anyone could say.
 For the past few years, the horses continued to live on a remote farm outside of a small Wisconsin town as the owner’s physical and mental health declined.